benders5e/benders5e/phb/backgrounds.md

 #### Suggested Characteristics
 Use the tables for the sage background in the Player's Handbook as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity as a cloistered scholar.

 Your bond is almost certainly associated either with the place where you grew up or with the knowledge you hope to acquire through adventuring.
-Your ideal is no doubt related to how you view the quest for knowledge and truth - perhaps as a worthy goal in itself, or maybe as a means to a desirable end.
+Your ideal is no doubt related to how you view the quest for knowledge and truth --- perhaps as a worthy goal in itself, or maybe as a means to a desirable end.

 ### Fisher
 *Source: Ghosts of Saltmarsh*
 <!--https://ghostsofsaltmarsh-9.obsidianportal.com/wiki_pages/saltmarsh-backgrounds -->

+<div class="HBonly" style="height:0em;"></div>
 **Skill Proficiencies:** History, Survival
 **Tool Proficiencies:** One of your choice
 **Equipment:** Fishing tackle, a net, a favorite fishing lure or oiled leather wading boots, a set of traveler's clothes, and a belt pouch containing 10 gp
+<div class="HBonly" style="height:0em;"></div>
 **Other Proficiencies:** Swim speed 30 feet

 #### Feature: Harvest the Water
 You gain advantage on ability checks made using fishing tackle.
 If you have access to a body of water that sustains marine life, you can maintain a moderate lifestyle while working as a fisher, and you can catch enough food to feed yourself and up to ten other people each day.

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 4 | BACKGROUNDS</div>

+\page

 #### Fishing Tale
 You can tell a compelling tale, whether tall or true, to impress and entertain others.
 Once a day, you can tell your story to willing listeners.
 At the DM's discretion, a number of those listeners become friendly toward you; this is not a magical effect, and continued amicability on their part depends on your actions.
 You can roll on the following table to help determine the theme of your tale or choose one that best fits your character.
 Alternatively, work with your DM to create your own fishing tale.